Dog Licensing Information

 For Cities Outside San Diego Humane Society's Jurisdiction

-If you reside in Chula Vista, Coronado, La Mesa, Lemon Grove and National City, please contact with your local jurisdiction for licensing information.
+If you reside in Chula Vista, Coronado, Lemon Grove and National City, please contact with your local jurisdiction for licensing information.

 Residents of unincorporated North County and Unincorporated South County must contact the County of San Diego Department of Animal Services for licensing.